wpmetabox/docs/_docs/extensions/mb-views.md

 - Template editors: where you can enter template code for the view.
 It contains 3 editors for the template, CSS and JavaScript.
 - Settings: where you can set location rules for the view.

 In the main editor, you can enter any HTML or *shortcodes* for the template.
-All shortcodes will be parsed automatically on the front end.
+All shortcodes will be parsed automatically in the front end.

 ## Insert fields